wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 1. Obtain a copy of my repository containing Bash CLI scripts for use in Azure:

-   <pre><strong>git clone https://github.com/wilson-mar/azure-your-way
+   <pre><strong>git clone https://github.com/wilson-mar/azure-quickly
-   cd azure-your-way
+   cd azure-quickly
    </strong></pre>

    NOTE: If you work with a private repo, you'll need to create a SSH key, paste the contents of the public key in GitHub GUI, and use a different command, such as:

-   <pre><strong>git clone git-123456@wilson-mar/azure-your-way
+   <pre><strong>git clone git-123456@wilson-mar/azure-quickly
-   cd azure-your-way
+   cd azure-quickly
    </strong></pre>

 1. To obtain recent changes: